Here, in the depths of December after a fresh snowfall, the Holly Tree calls from outside my bedroom window.

 Candle light fills my home this season, a symbol of the returning light this time of year brings.
 I don’t want to rush into the season of growing light.
 I love this time of year and the quiet of the gardens.
 It draws me in.
 I write more.
 I dream.
 I slow down.
-Ironically, with the holiday season everything feels so fast despite the invitation from nature to slow into the fertility and rejuvenation of the dark.
+Ironically, with the holiday season everything feels so fast despite the invitation from nature to slow into the rejuvenation of the dark.

 There are literally hundreds of different species of Holly (Ilex spp.) around the world.
 Most of the plant parts can be toxic.
 Depending on the species, the toxicity can range from somewhat toxic to very toxic so please do your research (and talk to a qualified plant person) before you consider using this herb internally.